broadinstitute/gatk/README.md

 - reference_sequence (required by GATK) -- fasta file with hg19 reference.

 ###### Outputs
-- Proportional coverage tsv file -- MxN matrix of proportional coverage, where M is the number of targets and N is the target information and sample name.
+- Proportional coverage tsv file -- Mx5 matrix of proportional coverage, where M is the number of targets.
+The fifth column will be named for the sample in the bam file (found in the bam file ``SM`` tag).
 If the file exists, it will be overwritten.

 ```
 ##fileFormat  = tsv